gnasses/PythonFlaskSQLAlchemyTemplate/README.md

     sudo systemctl daemon-reload

 #### Start the application as a service
-Be sure the application is not currently running!
+(Be sure the application is not already running!)

     sudo systemctl start <servicename>